joshgerdes/jekyll-uno/_drafts/sftp-in-microsoft-azure-using-azure-blob-storage.md

 8. You can continue to hit refresh until it changes from: Registering to Registered.
 9. While we are here, let's check that the Microsoft.Storage resource provider is registered _(it should already be enabled, but it is a good opportunity to check before attempting to create a resource and get a surprise_), by clicking on REsource providers in the left-hand side menu and search for: Storage, if it is set to NotRegistered - click on Microsoft.Storage and click Register.

-To register the SFTP feature using PowerShell you can run the following cmdlet:
+To register the SFTP feature using PowerShell, you can run the following cmdlet:

     Register-AzProviderFeature -FeatureName "AllowSFTP" -ProviderNamespace "Microsoft.Storage"